humdrum-tools/humdrum-documentation/guide/ch09/index.md

 is present in such strings as "`Chorale`," "`Couperin`," and "`Cooper`," but not in "`Chloe`" or "`Chant`."

-In summary, we\'ve identified three metacharacters pertaining to the number of occurrences of some character or string.
+In summary, we've identified three metacharacters pertaining to the number of occurrences of some character or string.
 The plus sign means "one or more," the asterisk means "zero or more," and the question mark means "zero or one."
 Collectively, these metacharacters are known